TrietPham258/TryOn/README.md

 How to run this program --> End of file

-Presentation and App screencast https://youtu.be/c4juUqtDezw
+Presentation and App screencast: https://youtu.be/c4juUqtDezw

-App screencast
+App screencast:
 https://youtu.be/deKBAVLDZgw